MooersLab/modular-annotated-bibliography-typst/README.md

 ## Usage

+Note: the zip file uses the `preview` namespace for use on the typst app.
+The loose files in the repo use the `local` namespace for use with locally installed typst packages.

 1. Create a typ file for each entry and store it in the bibNotes folder.
+Include the following on the top line of each file: #import "../template.typ": *
 2. Store associated image files in the images subfolder.
 3. Inject the bibliographic entry in a heading by calling with its cite key.
 4. Enjoy!